polkadot-developers/substrate-docs/content/md/en/docs/tutorials/smart-contracts/first-smart-contract.md

 Additional smart contract tutorials build on what you learned in this tutorial and lead you deeper into different stages of contract development.

+You can find an example of the final code for this tutorial in the assets for the [ink-workshop](https://docs.substrate.io/assets/tutorials/ink-workshop/1.4-finished-code.rs).
 You can learn more about smart contract development in the following topics:

 - [Develop a smart contract](/tutorials/smart-contracts/develop-contract/)